Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance2.md

 #### Usage

-symbolInstance.backgroundColor
+SymbolInstance.backgroundColor

 #### Description

-Property; a string that specifies the matte color when 24 bit mode is selected for the instance.
+Property; `string`; Specifies the matte color when 24 bit mode is selected for the instance.
 This is a string in hexadecimal #rrggbb format or an integer containing the value.

 #### Example